ChrstphrHll/npc_gen/students/Kessa Keller.md

 ---
 # Kessa Keller
 ### Description
-- Human Ranger from Magmus Centerhold
+- Human Ranger from Qualnis
 - 3rd year Assault student in Elkenval
 - long straight strawberry blond hair that's plain, Hazel eyes, and Tan skin
 - Is Enigmatic and Regretful, and has Integrity as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes